 The real estate agent you choose will both find you a house and help you negotiate terms with a seller.
 Because of that, it is important that the real estate agent realizes your situation and understands that you want to purchase a home through a land contract.
 You should disclose this fact at the beginning of your search.

-There are not many agents that work with contract for deeds or know how to deal with them.
+There are not many agents that work with contract for deed homes in Minnesota and Wisconsin or know how to deal with them.

 Contact BoardWalk Premier Realty INC Owner financing specialists.